 And nowhere are we going to see those comforting untruths in clearer focus than we do on Christians’ own self-reported lists of what they view as the biggest questions facing their faith.

 Don’t get me wrong.
-This blogger’s list of questions is indeed a very good list of questions for many reasons.
-I’m glad she is asking those questions and hope that her answers to them are not actually the ones most Christians would expect to hear.
-I think that every Christian, not just Christian parents, needs to ask these questions.
+Crain offers parents a very good list of questions for many reasons.
+Every Christian, not just Christian parents, need to ask these questions.

 A house built on a shifting foundation cannot be a good house.
 The Bible’s right about that.
 Such a house is going to fall eventually.
 In the same way, a faith built on lies is doomed to collapse.
 Any faith based upon apologetics-based answers to the questions on this list is doomed because those answers are not solid facts but wishful fantasizing.
 They do not survive a clash with reality.